thefourhorsemen/radar/README.md

     $ java -jar radar-1.0.0.jar [filename]
 where `filename` is the name of the configuration file, in JSON format.

+Note that an image, named `radar.png`, is created in the current directory.

 ## Examples

 Hereafter is the gigasquid radar 2014 drawn with radar.